giry-dev/mangrove-docs/docs/developers/contracts/technical-references/periphery/reader.md

 ### Function `marketOrder`

-[TO BE EDITED]

-The `marketOrder` function simulates a market order on Mangrove and returns the cumulative `totalGot`, `totalGave` and `totalGasreq` for each offer traversed.
+The `marketOrderByTick` and `marketOrderByVolume` functions simulate a market order on Mangrove and returns the cumulative `totalGot`, `totalGave` and `totalGasreq` for each offer traversed.

 Please refer to the section [Market Order in Taking Offers](../taking-and-making-offers/taker-order/README.md) for more information on market orders.